gravitl/netmaker-docs/integrating-non-native-devices.rst

    /ip/route
    add dst-address=10.40.70.0/24 gateway=wg-netmaker

+And that's it.
+Devices in your LAN should now be able to reach machines in your Netmaker network, and vice versa.

-For more information, please refer to this guide from MikroTik documentation page: https://help.mikrotik.com/docs/display/ROS/WireGuard.
+For more information, please refer to this guide from MikroTik's documentation page: https://help.mikrotik.com/docs/display/ROS/WireGuard.

 Routing internet traffic to a Netmaker Internet Gateway is also possible by adding the necessary firewall NAT rules.
 Please refer to the MikroTik documentation for more information.